Stuck At the Bottom

 “Diet influences brain health not only during early development but also throughout adulthood and into old age.
 Chronic consumption of an unhealthy diet characterized by high levels of saturated fats, refined sugars, and processed foods has been linked to an increased risk of developing neurodegenerative disorders.”

-Nutrition and Cognition
+Nutrition And Cognition

 “Deficiencies in specific nutrients have been associated with impaired cognitive function, including decreased attention, learning, and memory.”